Tawakkol Karman: 2011 protests

-On 18 June she wrote an article entitled "Yemen's Unfinished Revolution" in The New York Times in which she assailed the United States and Saudi Arabia for their support for the "corrupt" Saleh regime in Yemen because they "used their influence to ensure that members of the old regime remain in power and the status quo is maintained."
+On 18 June she wrote an article entitled "Yemen's Unfinished Revolution" in The New York Times in which she criticised the United States and Saudi Arabia for their support for the "corrupt" Saleh government because they "used their influence to ensure that members of the old regime remain in power and the status quo is maintained."
 She argued that American intervention in Yemen was motivated by the war on terror and was not responsive to either the human rights abuses in Yemen or the calls from Yemen's democracy movement.
 She affirmed that the protesters in Yemen also wanted stability in the country and region.
 In an interview on Democracy Now!, Karman said, "In our weekly protests in front of the cabinet, we called on the government to allow people to have freedom of speech and for people to be able to own online newspapers.
 We knew and know that freedom of speech is the door to democracy and justice, and also that part of the freedom of speech is the freedom of movement...
 The culture of freedom and protests spread all over Yemen.
 Every time we stood up for our rights the government answered with violence or interfered in our rights...."
 She credited Tunisia for inspiring others around the Middle East for the Arab Spring protests.

-During the protests, Karman was part of a large number of women activists—up to 30 percent of the protestors—demanding change in Yemen.
-On 16 October, government snipers in Taiz shot and killed Aziza Othman Kaleb, CNN reported she was the first woman to have been killed during the Yemen protests but could not verify this claim.
-Ten days later, women in Sana'a protested against the violent force used against them by burning their makrama.
+On 16 October, government snipers in Taiz shot and killed Aziza Othman Kaleb.
+CNN stated that she was the first woman to have been killed during the Yemen protests.
+The Hindu estimated that 30 percent of the protestors in protests in Freedom Square in Taiz were women.
+Ten days after Kaleb was shot, women in Sana'a protested against the violent force used against them by burning their makrama.
 At the time, Karman was in Washington, D.C., where she said the female protesters who burned their makrama were "reject(ing) the injustice that the Saleh regime has imposed on them.
 And this is a new stage for the Yemeni women, because they will not hide behind veils or behind walls or anything else."